peterthiemann/uniqueness/kindly/icfp20-rebuttal.md

 as demonstrated in the iteration examples in section 2.3:

     val get_borrow :
-      ('b <= affₖ) < &('a t) * int * (&(linₖ₊₁, 'a) -{linₖ₊₁}> 'b) -> 'b
+      ('b <= linₖ) => &('a t) * int * (&(linₖ₊₁, 'a) -{linₖ₊₁}> 'b) -> 'b

 This API is however a bit inconvenient.
 We can improve it using so called "existential tricks" to allow matching on borrows:

     let &x = get_borrow (a,3) in (* &x must not escape here *)

-In general, existentials tricks are not incompatible with Affe and are in fact one of the foremost way to extend its expressivity.
+In general, existential types are not incompatible with Affe and are in fact one of the first way to extend its expressivity.
+They also happen to be already implemented in several ML-family languages (OCaml, notably).

 > Do you envision a similar discipline for your system where one might write, say, a doubly-linked list in regular GC'd ML, then assume an interface for it that exposes it as a resource?

 This pattern is indeed essential and was well demonstrated by Alms.
-Affe already allow such patterns via subkinding and module type abstraction: a type can be defined as unrestricted and exposed as linear.
+Affe already allows such patterns via subkinding and module type abstraction: a type can be defined as unrestricted and exposed as linear.

-Integrating "forced freeing" of such objects with the GC is more delicate and is explored by Munch-Maccagnoni [21].
+Integrating "forced freeing" of such objects with the GC is more delicate, and we hope to reuse the work by Munch-Maccagnoni [21] for this purpose.